Opetion/udacity-todo-serverless/README.md

 # Serverless TODO

+Exercise from "Cloud Developer Nanodegree Program" - "Serverless" in Udacity.
+The original repo, I opted not to do a fork because I would end up forking the whole course instead of just this project.

+## Description
 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

 # Functionality of the application